OlegFlores/lowlevel/How to disassemble and patch stripped ELF binary.md

 /bin/true: ELF 64-bit LSB shared object, x86-64, version 1 (SYSV), dynamically linked, interpreter /lib64/ld-linux-x86-64.so.2, BuildID[sha1]=be53663829ed7ccdc4a913aa637ff91d280738f5, for GNU/Linux 3.2.0, stripped

 ```
-See the stripped keyword at the end of the output.
+You can observe the stripped keyword at the end of the output.

-Another way of getting aware of the absence of symbols in the binary is actually trying to disassemble it like a regular binary with debug info included.
+Another way of getting aware of the absence of symbols in the binary is actually trying to disassemble it like a regular executable with debug info included.

 ```
 gdb /bin/true